Professor & Department Chair

 2003 - B.S., Purdue University, Interdisciplinary Chemistry

-As a political sociologist, my research interests include media studies of social problems, wartime effects on patriotic sentiment, gender and politics, and rhetoric of ambivalence and public policy concerning the homeless.
+As a sociologist, my research interests include social determinants of health, gender and politics, and the study of social problems.
 I am particularly interested how the role of gender can influence the social construction of social problems, like homelessness, and impact broader congressional policy support.

-My research on women, politics and public policy has appeared in Feminist Media Studies and The Journal of Women, Politics, and Policy.
-I have co-edited four volumes on the national elections and in post-election years, Dr. Jennifer Lucas (Politics), Dr. Christopher Galdieri (Politics) and I organize and host The American Election: Contexts and Consequences Conference.
+My research on women, politics and public policy has appeared in Feminist Media Studies and The Journal of Women, Politics, and Policy, and Congress & the Presidency.
+Along colleagues Dr. Jennifer Lucas and Dr. Christopher Galdieri, I published over a dozen articles and chapters and have co-edited seven volumes on various facets of American elections.
+We annually organize and host The American Election: Contexts and Consequences Conference held at the New Hampshire Institute of Politics.

-My continued research also includes the Homeless Access Survey, a five year joint effort with the New Hampshire Department of Health and Human Services, Bureau of Housing and Homeless, which assessed the needs/access of New Hampshire adult homeless populations.
+I also value community engaged research and undergraduate student research.
+Collaborations include the Homeless Access Survey, a five year joint effort with the New Hampshire Department of Health and Human Services, Bureau of Housing and Homeless, Healthy Corner Store Initiative with the Manchester Health Department, and undergraduate NH-INBRE research on effective interventions of post-partum depression.

 Originally from Indiana, I completed my undergraduate and doctoral work at Purdue University, where I received the Bilsland Dissertation Fellowship and Walter Hirsh grant.
-At Purdue, I taught courses in Urban Sociology and Race/Ethnic Relations and worked for the Social Research Institute (SRI).
+At Purdue, I taught courses in Urban Sociology, Race/Ethnic Relations and worked as a survey methodologist for the Social Research Institute (SRI).

 - J. Lucas, T. Sisco, and C. Galdieri.
 2017.
 Conventional Wisdom, Parties, and Broken Barriers in the 2016 Election.
 Lexington Books.